Elmerrrrrr/TG-Web-development/README.md

 # TG-Web-development

-Here are the links to the assignments that are hosted somewhere else:
+Here are some links to the assignments that are hosted somewhere else:

 ## JavaScript